leo19941227/leo19941227.github.io/_pages/about.md

 ---

 My primary direction is on speech representation learning, a field that has garnered various names recently.
-My recent efforts concentrate on self-supervised learning, representation generalizability, and efficient pre-training.
+My recent efforts concentrate on self-supervised learning, representation generalizability, and audio generation.

 - **Self-Supervised Learning (SSL)**: Learning speech representations from unlabeled data.
 We discover that speech SSL techniques lead to representations with strong task generalizability beyond Automatic Speech Recognition (ASR).
 Additionally, we explore their use across a broad spectrum of real-life speech applications, which marks the beginning of the era of speech foundation models (SFM).

 - **Representation Generalizability**: Benchmarking the task and domain generalizability of SFMs.
 I think deeply about the purpose and methods of creating a correct and solidly grounded benchmark, especially regarding its important role in guiding future model development.

-- **Efficient Pre-training**: All existing SFMs require industrial-level computing, which makes further research monopolized by large corporations.
-I am currently working on how to pre-train SFMs efficiently within academic resources.
+- **Audio Generation**: Most existing speech & audio language models rely on discrete tokens.
+However, the waveform is continuous in nature.
+We replace the discrete tokens with the continuous tokens and achieve SOTA-level text-to-audio generation, rivaling the leading diffusion models while being much faster in inference and streamable.

 ## Selected Projects